algofairness/fatconference-2018-auditing-tutorial/install.md

 At this point, your browser should automatically be redirected to a webpage that will look like this:

 ![A screenshot of Jupyter Notebook showing the tutorial notebook](images/jupyter-notebook.png)

+click on "tutorial.ipynb" and it will send you directly to the Jupyter notebook where you'll be able to run our examples.
+We also have [more documentation on how to run the examples on this notebook](running.html).